forgotten-pillar/fp-notes/content/miscellaneous/trinity/response-to-greg-seredas-wildfire.md

 ### **Progressive Truth vs. Changing the Foundation**

 **The Argument:**
 The video suggests that the shift to the Trinity was a natural result of "progressive truth" and deeper Bible study.
-Greg states: *"The early semi-Aryan ideas about the Godhead were not a final settled position... but part of a developing understanding."* (02:54)
+Greg states: *"The early semi-Arian ideas about the Godhead were not a final settled position... but part of a developing understanding."* (02:54)

 **The Response:**
 There is a distinct difference between *progressive* truth and *contradictory* truth.
 Progressive truth elaborates on the foundation; it does not uproot it.
 The doctrine of the Trinity changes the identity of the God we worship.